 Apparently, the main reason that Eva’s there is so she can try to seduce Kathy’s handsome doctor (Jared Martin) but the doctor is more interested in Jenny Clark (Ulli Reinthaler), who was involved in the prank but who, unlike everyone else, felt really bad about it afterwards.
-I’m sure that would lead to any complications….
+I’m sure that would lead to complications….

 There’s kind of a sad story behind this rather forgettable if occasionally entertaining horror film.
-After making horror history by directing notable films such as Zombi 2 and The Beyond, director Lucio Fulci had entered into a career decline.
-Struggling with ill-health and having had a falling out with some of his former collaborators, Fulci found himself working with lower budgets and less interesting premises.
-That’s certainly the case with Aenigma, which was shot in Sarajevo with a largely unknown cast and which blatantly ripped off the plots of Carrie and Patrick.
+After making horror history by directing notable films such as Zombi 2 and The Beyond, director Lucio Fulci entered into a career decline.
+Struggling with ill health and having had a falling out with some of his former collaborators, Fulci found himself working with lower budgets and less interesting premises.
+That’s certainly the case with Aenigma, which was shot in Sarajevo with a largely unknown cast and blatantly ripped off the plots of Carrie and Patrick.

 Aenigma has a terrible reputation among fans of Italian horror.
 Admittedly, it’s a very flawed film yet not quite as bad as some have made it out to be.
 Sure, the snails are ludicrous but their inclusion is also so weird you can’t help loving it when they show up.
-For that matter, the coach being killed by his own reflection and the scene where the statue come to life are clever ideas, even if their execution leaves something to be desired.
+For that matter, the coach being killed by his own reflection and the scene where the statue comes to life are clever ideas, even if their execution leaves something to be desired.

 Even in his later years, Fulci still had talent.
 Unfortunately, when it came to films such as Aenigma, he rarely had the resources necessary to truly make his vision come to life.